asielh1n1/zunkernel/README.md

 ```
 npm install --save sequelize-auto
 ```
-* Configure access to the database for that bundle in the project / bundles / config / config.json file
+* Configure access to the database for that bundle in the project /bundles/config/config.json file
 * Execute command
 ```
 zun bundle:model:map bundle_name